Inedo/inedo-docs/Content/proget/api/assets/metadata/get.md

 order: 2
 ---

-*Get Asset Metadata* is available as both a `pgutil` command and an HTTP Request, and will return metadata for the specified asset "item" (file or folder) as a JSON [AssetDirectoryItem](/docs/proget/api/assets#item-data) object
+*Get Asset Metadata* is available as both a `pgutil` command and an HTTP Request, and will return metadata for the specified asset "item" (file or folder) as a JSON [AssetDirectoryItem](/docs/proget/api/assets#item-data) object.

 :::(Info) (🚀 Quick Example: Getting asset metadata with pgutil) This example will return the metadata for the file `data.bin` in the `data-files` folder of the asset directory `myAssetDirectory`: